 Here are two things you can consider when evaluating your options.

-1. Are you ready for coaching?
+1. Are you ready for business coaching?

 It might be a difficult thing to admit, but not every business executive is ready to be coached.
-Whether you’re new to your leadership role or you don’t think you’ll have the time to commit to coaching, there are countless situational limitations that might impact the value that a coach can bring.
+Whether you’re new to your leadership role or you don’t think you’ll have the time in your life to commit to coaching, there are countless situational limitations that might impact the value that a coach can bring.

 If the advice that a professional coach can provide will only fall on deaf ears, then the experience won’t be worth the business coach cost.